 'The truth is ... anthropology was born in the museum ...'
 [Chapman, 1981: iii]

-This is a website about the development of museum anthropology at the University of Oxford between 1850 and 1920.
+This is a website about the development of museum anthropology as a discipline, and about the set of related museum artefacts, at the University of Oxford during the nineteenth and early twentieth centuries.
 It provides links to research data, archival resources and transcriptions helpful to any scholars interested in the topic.

-The project team has been supported by a wider community of interested scholars including Peter Rivière, Rachel McGoff and staff from the five main institutions whose resources will be 'scoped': the Pitt Rivers Museum, Ashmolean Museum, Bodleian Library, University of Oxford Archives, Oxford University Museum of Natural History and other archives.
+This research has been supported by a wider community of interested scholars including Peter Rivière, Rachel McGoff and staff from the five main institutions whose resources have been included--the Pitt Rivers Museum, Ashmolean Museum, Bodleian Library, University of Oxford Archives, Oxford University Museum of Natural History and other archives.

-[First written September 2012, updated regularly ever since]
+[First written September 2012, altered January 2014; updated regularly ever since]